Melon-Oof/HostTierList/README.md

 A Repository for Minecraft Hosting Tierlists with pros and cons Note that all the price ranges are based on the fixed plan itself or the "RAM slide", check for additional storage/threads on your own as keeping track of all that is difficult.

+###Notes:
+- Single Thread Rating: it's a rating sourced from Passmark's website. **The higher the value, the better**.
+- Scalable Threads: The more ram you buy, the more cores you get too.
+Example: 4GB plan comes with 2 vCores, 8GB plan comes with 3 vCores
+- Dedicated Cores: as the name says, cores dedicated to you, so, other servers on the same node don't affect you.

 |Host Provider| CPU | Price/GB | Dedicated Cores | Scalable Threads | GDPR compliant | Single Thread Rating | Notes |
 |---          |---  |---       |---              |---               | ---            |---                   |---    |